 The leaders responsible for pupils who have SEN and/or disabilities provide effective support for pupils.
 They have a clear overview of those pupils who need extra support.
 They check what pupils are learning in the additional teaching groups for pupils who have SEN and/or disabilities to ensure that they are making good progress.
 The leaders liaise effectively with a range of outside agencies to ensure that pupils’ specific medical needs are met.
 They meet regularly with parents to ensure that parents are involved in their child’s provision.

-Mrs Bray-Howarth is our Special Educational Needs and Disabilities Co-ordinators (SENDCO).
+Mrs Bray is our Special Educational Needs and Disabilities Co-ordinator (SENDCO).
 Her role is to co-ordinate provision and to ensure that the school's Special Needs Policy meets the requirements laid down in the law.

 We have 9 teaching assistants who work across the school in various ways to support the work of the class teachers by working alongside them to prepare and deliver activities which are designed to meet the children's individual needs.